jxmked/Repo_Clone/README.md

 | -p | Required when cloning private repository | Optional|

 ## Notes:
-- Github token is required to clone repository with `.git` folder.
+- Github token is required to clone repository with data and private repository.
 - Directory where downloaded files will go.
     - Must be change to already existing directory.
 - `log.txt` is stored in `.xio` folder.